Ravichandran (Kannada actor): 1991-2000: Career expansion and successful collaborations

 Throughout the 1990s, Ravichandran expanded his career horizons by collaborating with different directors and most of the films released in this decade had musical score by Hamsalekha.
 He worked with leading directors such as P. Vasu, Rajendra Singh Babu, Om Sai Prakash and D. Rajendra Babu.
 His association with D. Rajendra Babu is very successful, resulting in several hits, including Naanu Nanna Hendthi (1985), Ramachaari (1991), Sriramachandra (1992), Annayya (1993) and Yaare Neenu Cheluve (1998).

 In 1991, Ravichandran's ambitious pan-Indian film, Shanti Kranti (1991) was released which was in the making since 1988.
 He cast Juhi Chawla for the third time after Premaloka and Kindari Jogi in the opposite lead role.
 The film was simultaneously shot in Hindi, Tamil, and Telugu languages.
 While Rajinikanth played the lead in the Hindi and Tamil versions, Nagarjuna was the lead in Telugu version.
 Made at a budget of Rs.10 crore, it was the most expensive Indian film till then.
 Upon its release, the film was panned by critics and was declared as a disaster at the box office, earning only Rs.8 crore worldwide.
 This loss made a huge impact on Ravichandran and he went bankrupt.
 To make up for this huge loss, he began to act in films directed by others such as Ramachaari (1991), Halli Meshtru (1992), Chikkejamanru (1992), Gadibidi Ganda (1993), Annayya (1993).
+Each of these films were remake films from other languages and turned out to be commercially very successful as well.

 He returned to direction with films Mane Devru (1993), Chinna (1994), Putnanja (1995), Sipayi (1996), Kalavida (1997), Preethsod Thappa (1998) and found success again.
 For Sipayi he roped in Telugu actor Chiranjeevi in the parallel lead role.
 Most of the films released during this decade were the remakes of successful Tamil, Telugu and Hindi films.
 Throughout the 1990s, Ravichandran paired up with actresses like Meena, Gouthami, Madhoo, Sukanya, Bhanupriya, Roja, Ramya Krishna, Yamuna, Kasthuri, Heera, Nagma and Shilpa Shetty, who made their debut in Kannada cinema.

 Ravichandran and Hamsalekha collaboration exceeded over 20 films in the 1990s.
 The success of Premaloka paved the way for this collaboration and throughout the 90s until Preethsod Thappa (1998), their bonding was considered to be strong.
 However, they fell apart in 1999 over creative differences and Ravichandran himself started composing music for his films.
 The end of their long-standing partnership proved to be unsuccessful for both of them.
 In 1999, Ravichandran scored music, besides acting, for films such as Naanu Nanna Hendthiru, Sneha, O Premaveand Chora Chittha Chora.
 In the year 2000, he directed and appeared in O Nanna Nalle, a remake of Tamil film Thullatha Manamum Thullum, alongside Isha Koppikar.
 The film was successful at the box-office.